Financial Research & Founder

 what it misses.

 I'm Fabio Brina — founder of Zyberno.com and author of the Brina Gap: a systematic framework for identifying growth mispricing in equity markets.
-18 years in markets, managing my own portfolio and guiding clients through investment decisions.
+18 years following markets, 12 years managing my own portfolio, 6 years guiding investors through portfolio decisions.
 Built for the long run.

 Scroll to explore